Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/database-diagrams.md

 ## CoreData Database Design

 The purpose of the CoreData database design is to be lightweight and to contain the information relevant to the machine learning that will take place to help provide relevant feedback for the user's workout.
+There are multiple sensor systems that will get measurement data.

 ```mermaid
 ---